1. To oversee the division of the

 to monitor the volume and type of applications determined;

 assessing the performance of the Development Management service,

 and, if appropriate

-Committees and the Head of Planning & Policy
+Board, the Planning Committees and the Director of Planning &

 to adopt working protocols and procedures: eg: protocols governing the direction of

 rights, call-in procedure and others.